 Girlfriend, I get you.
-I never liked photos of myself, either.
-But I wanted to.
+I never really liked photos of myself, either.
+Until I had my own boudoir photoshoot.

-We, as women, all want the same thing: to look and feel like a million bucks, and I have to ask you, when was the last time you held a photo of yourself you absolutely loved?
+So, I know, as well as any other woman, we all want the same thing: to look and feel like a million bucks!
+To walk with confidence!
+Why does that have to feel so hard?!
+So I ask you this: When was the last time you held a photo of yourself you absolutely loved?

-Everyone who hires me leaves my beautiful Saint Augustine, Florida studio with a huge confidence boost that doesn’t just vanish the next day or in a couple of weeks, because you will be able to pull your photos out whenever you want to see what a sexy bitch you are.
+Everyone who hires me leaves my beautiful Saint Augustine, Florida studio with a huge confidence boost that doesn’t just vanish the next day or in a couple of weeks, because you will be able to pull your photos out whenever you want to see yourself the way others see you:

 The answer is complicated and a bit long.
 I have always been an artist, I think it is something deep within my soul.
 From my earliest days in preschool, I could be found with a pencil or crayon and some paper, drawing things I saw (I was very obsessed with drawing horses, which lasted into my late teens).

 In high school, Art and Ceramics were my favorite classes (and psychology… more on that later).
 I was pretty decent at drawing but I was awful at ceramics!
 Still, I loved it, it was therapeutic in a way.
 I drew a LOT of naked fairies… some of that work still hangs in friends’ homes today.

 In college, I first majored in Psychology.
 I wanted to be an art therapist and help heal people through the creation of art.
 Art is so healing, it makes you feel things when you look at it, it helps you exorcize the mental demons trapping you.
 But I quickly realized it was not for me – and I was not following the path that talent had already laid for me.
 So after just one semester, I switched to double-major in Fine Arts, with a heavy focus on studio and figure drawing, and graphic design.